adeepak7/Bioinformatics_Resources/README.md

 # Bioinformatics_Resources
-A collection of useful and recommended resources to learn Bioinformatics
+A collection of useful and recommended resources by bioinformaticians to learn Bioinformatics